Coma Berenices: Other galaxies

 The constellation Coma Berenices hosts the galaxy NGC 4495 among myriad other astronomical objects.

 The jellyfish galaxy JW39 hangs serenely in this image from the NASA/ESA Hubble Space Telescope.
 This galaxy lies over 900 million light-years away in the constellation Coma Berenices.

 Quasars

 HS 1216+5032 is a bright, gravitationally lensed pair of quasars.
 W Comae Berenices (or ON 231), a blazar in the constellation's northwest, was originally designated a variable star and later found to be a BL Lacertae object.
 As of 2009, it had the most intense gamma ray spectrum of the sixty known gamma-ray blazars.

 Gamma-ray bursts

 Some gamma-ray bursts occurred in Coma Berenices, particularly GRB 050509B on 9 May 2005 and GRB 080607 on 7 June 2008.
 GRB 050509B, which lasted only 0.03 second, became the first short burst with a detected afterglow.

-Meteor shower
+Meteor showers

 The Coma Berenicids meteor shower peaks around 18 January.
 Despite the shower's low intensity (averaging one or two meteors per hour) its meteors are some of the fastest, with speeds up to 65 km/s.